-The Makoto[TM] Controller is equipped with a LCD screen which will provide status messages and graphics to the user.
+The MakotoTM Controller is equipped with a LCD screen which will provide status messages and graphics to the user.

 Figure 4-17.
-MakotoTM Controller LCD screen indicators in Live IVUS acquisition in the READY position (top) and during automated pullback acquisition (bottom).
+MakotoTM Controller LCD screen indicators in Live IVUS acquisition in the READY position with a DualproTM IVUS+NIRS catheter (top), idle with a Infraredx ClarisproTM HD-IVUS catheter connected at READY position (middle), and during automated pullback acquisition with a DualproTM IVUS+NIRS catheter (bottom).